klarabau/portfolio-ads/klarabaumeister-19029454-portfolip.md

 - Re-writing sub-question 4, as we changed our approach after group members left

 ### Research Paper
-My contributions to the research paper have been ....
+My contributions to the research paper have been...
 The research paper can be found [here]().

+The following contributions to the research paper have been fully made by me:
+- Introduction

-The following contents of the research paper have been made by me:
+The following contributions to the research paper have been partly made by me:
 - Creation of file and structure (group work with Oscar and Yoran)
+- Abstract

+Furthermore, the references 1-7 have been found and researched by me.

 ### Other efforts
 Throughout the whole project, I kept notes of each meeting in order to keep record of them for possible questions later on.